-Table 1: List of plants with symptoms of Orchid fleck dichorhavirus found in northern Florida. * L. gigantea have been traditionally classified as seperate from L. muscari by Broussard (2007) and Fantz et al. (2015), although this distinction has been challenged by Wang et al. (2014) and Masiero et al. (2020). * * O. intermedius is sometimes misclassified as Liriope muscari ‘Variegated Evergreen Giant’ (Fantz 2008b) or ‘Grandiflora White’ (Fantz 2009).

 Acknowledgements

 We would like to give a special thanks to the Tallahassee Museum for their patience, cooperation and support with collecting plant samples.
 We also want to thank Dr. Sam Bolton for checking the mites we have sent to FDACS for species validation.
 We are especially indebted to the late Dr. Gary Bauchan for permitting us to use these beautiful LT-SEM images, he will be greatly missed.
 This research was partly funded by the USDA National Institute of Food and Agriculture, Hatch project FLA-NFC-005607.